 Configuring permissions

-Add the required permissions to your AndroidManifest.xml:
+Add the required permissions to your AndroidManifest.xml to enable camera access and external storage reading:

 <uses-permission android:name="android.permission.CAMERA" />